 Venue: Newton Room - Guildhall Arts Centre, St. Peter's Hill, Grantham.
 NG31 6PZ.
 View directions

-The Committee was advised that Councillor Trollope-Bellew would be substituting for Councillor Adams for this meeting only.
+The Committee was notified that Councillor Linda Wootten would be substituting for Councillor Sandall for this meeting only.

 Disclosure of interests